First Day, Every Day!

 DCPS has shifted focus from monitoring only unexcused absences to all absences by tracking In-Seat Attendance (ISA).
 Some absences are unavoidable, but when children miss too much school – excused or unexcused – they can fall behind.

-RBHS Excuse form - please print, complete, sign, and have your Young King bring it to school to Ms. Hawkins, RBHS Attendance & Enrollment Director.
+RBHS Excuse form - please print, complete, sign, and have your Young King bring it to school to Mr. Payne, RBHS Attendance & Enrollment Director.
 OR email the completed form to Mr. Payne (email@example.com)

 A missed day is a lost opportunity for learning.
 Let’s make regular attendance a priority!